I’m sure you’ve heard it said that you should treat your property investments like a business.

 They hire a good team of professionals to help them effectively manage their interests and generate the best possible profits.

-The same should apply for property investors.
+The same should apply to property investors.

 Employing an experienced property manager who knows the area your property is in intimately, will be a great benefit in the long term.